 Over the last few years, I’ve read numerous accounts of people who have tried different diets only to end up in worse health.
 Most often the diet works very well in the short term, but then things go wrong.
 At the point things go wrong, the person following the diet usually stays loyal for an additional period of time until their health declines to the point where they are forced to change their nutritional approach.
 They then embrace a new diet that corrects the deficiencies of the prior diet.
 This lasts for a while until the same cycle replays itself out.

-The reason why I’ve been fine with Paleo, low carb, ketosis, cold weather exposure, intermittent fasting, or even a massive amount of ice cream is that I approach nutrition from the mindset of an investor.
+I’ve been fine with Paleo, low carb, ketosis, cold weather exposure, intermittent fasting, or even a massive amount of ice cream because I approach nutrition from the mindset of an investor.
 Nutritional gurus love to wrap themselves in their PubMed blankets and dish out narratives that they believe work for everyone, but a simple observation shows that isn’t working.
-The fact that some succeed on any plan is not proof that it works for everyone.
+The fact that some succeed in any plan does not prove it works for everyone.
 There are too many failures.

 How does one succeed in nutrition when nobody seems to agree on anything?
 How can one get the benefits that arrive in the early stages of a diet without staying too long and compromising their health?
 What has worked well for me is thinking about nutrition like an investor thinks about investment opportunities.